kristianmandrup/puppeteer-browser-agent/README.md

 - `ReadFileAction` to read a file for instructions
 - `CommunicateAction` answer user/agent with page summary and receive input to instruct driver in response
 - `EnterDataAction` to enter data into form fields and (optionally) submit the form
+- `TakeScreenshotAction` to take a screenshot of the page or starting from a specific element of interest

 These actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
 Some actions may currently be incomplete but should include the required infrastructure.